"My favorite people (Brand Yous) are ... CURIOSITY FREAKS." Tom Peters

 So you'll be able to go online and buy clothes for your Troll?

-canadian pharmacy for viagra There you go.
+There you go.
 I'm going to submit my buzz report.

 DB: Perfect.
 We're also launching a campaign early next year for Nutella, the chocolate hazelnut spread.
 We're excited about that one.
 There's a guy here who seems to enjoy a Nutella, fluff, and peanut butter sandwich.
 That's sort of the next level.